erebe/personal-server/README.md

 ...
 ```

-to decrypt your secrets just do a
+To decrypt your secrets just do a

 ```bash
 sops -d --output secrets_decrypted/foobar.yml secrets/foorbar.yml
 ```

 There are other commands that allow you to avoid dumping your decrypted secrets onto the file system.
-If you are interested by this feature look at
+If you are interested in this feature look at

 ```bash
 sops exec-env